 A common misconception is that employees are permitted to perform services in the U.S. as business visitors as long as they are not getting paid directly from the U.S. source.
 This is not the case.
 In general, any service that is provided to a U.S. entity while the Canadian is on U.S. soil is considered an activity outside of B-1 business visitor classification and work authorization is required.
 A good test: a Canadian company looking to attract a U.S. client may send their employee to the U.S. as part of the marketing effort for a meeting or contract negotiation.
 Once a contract for services is signed, any subsequent activity would generally be viewed as work and work authorization would be required.

-Under the North American Free Trade Agreement (“NAFTA”) Canadian businesses who have sold a product to an American entity may send personnel to enter the United States to provide “after-sales service” incidental to the sale of the product.
+Under the Canada-United States-Mexico Agreement (“CUSMA”), formerly the North American Free Trade Agreement (“NAFTA”), Canadian businesses who have sold a product to an American entity may send personnel to enter the United States to provide “after-sales service” incidental to the sale of the product.
 After-sales service may include installation, assembly, repair, maintenance, and training.
 The provision for after-sales service must be specifically provided for in the original sales agreement and the contract must be shown to USCBP Officers at the port of entry.
 The individual entering to provide the after-sales service must possess specific specialized knowledge and skill pertaining to the services required.
 It is not necessary that the after-sales service is provided by an employee of the seller but may be a third-party contractor as long as the provision was provided for in the original contract of sale.
 It is important to note that the product must have been manufactured outside of the United States.

 If the activity does not fall within the after-sales service category, work authorization is required.
 Canadians may benefit from facilitated processing of work authorization at U.S./Canada land border crossings and airports.
-Canadians qualified in a profession listed in Appendix 1603.D.1 of NAFTA may seek Treaty National (“TN”) status.
+Canadians qualified in a profession listed in Appendix 2 of CUSMA may seek Treaty National (“TN”) status.
 TN status is requested on behalf of the Canadian employee by the U.S. client or entity requesting professional services in the form of a letter.
 The TN letter must contain very specific elements to demonstrate the Canadian employee’s qualification for the status.
 Additional supporting documents must be shown by the employee.
 Examples of supporting documentation for TN status includes the employee’s academic credentials such as degree or transcripts, reference letters, resume and Canadian employer support letter.

 Work authorization options also exist for qualified intra-company transferee executives, managers and employees with specialized knowledge being transferred to a U.S. parent, affiliate, branch or sister company of a Canadian corporate entity.